Interact with data

 Transaction types

-When writing back interactively, each SDK function call will correspond to one transaction:
+When writing back interactively, each SDK function call will correspond to one transaction, by default:

 • A SNAPSHOT transaction will be created when writing back tabular data (output_dataset_tabular.write_table(df_variable) in Python or datasets.write_table(df_variable, "output_dataset_tabular") in R).

-• An UPDATE transaction will be created when writing back files (output_dataset_non_tabular.write_file(path_to_file_variable) in Python or datasets.upload_files(path_to_file_variable, "output_dataset_non_tabular") in R).
+• An UPDATE transaction will be created when writing back files (output_dataset_non_tabular.upload_directory(path_to_file_variable) in Python or datasets.upload_files(path_to_file_variable, "output_dataset_non_tabular") in R).

 Once the script has been registered as a transform, interactive calls will start writing to a branch prefixed by code-workspace-sandbox/, while the current branch will be updated when the transform runs.
 In this case, a single transaction will be created for the full script execution, even if there are multiple SDK function calls: